TheCoreblank/chatApp/README.md

 Includes numerous anti-detection and plausible denial features.
 Currently unencrypted, although passwords are not stored in plain text.

-Also, don't try to talk about me using the PM function.
-I own the server :)

 # Known problems
 Found when I tested it with someone else who wasn't using it as intended
 - Kicking doesn't work.
 Like, it tells you you've been kicked... then it... kinda... lets you continue as normal.